-As from 21 July 2019
+As from 21 July 2019 to 30 June 2021

-R2,5 million
+R2.5 million

 R5 million

-Approved venture capital companies and the qualifying entities in which they are permitted to invest are subject to certain requirements.
+Approved venture capital companies and the qualifying entities in which they are permitted to invest were subject to certain requirements.

 The investment must be held for more than five years to avoid a recoupment.
-Investments made after 30 June 2021 do not qualify for the deduction.
+Investments made after 30 June 2021 no longer qualify for the deduction.